The Wing or the Thigh: Plot

 When Charles returns to the hotel-restaurant alone, he himself is confronted by the manager.
 The manager once was the owner of a highly rated restaurant but Duchemin had taken away the restaurant's stars a few years ago, which led to his bankruptcy.
 He had to sell his business to Tricatel which now delivers the disgusting food that is served in the restaurant.
 The manager forces Charles at gunpoint to eat all the leftovers in the kitchen, leading Charles to become ill.

 The next day, when recuperating in the hospital, Charles notices that the ordeal has completely taken away his sense of taste.
 Lambert, who is still shadowing the Duchemins, finds this out and gives the information to Tricatel who plans to humiliate Duchemin by letting him perform a blind tasting during the talk show.
 He also informs the press of Charles' condition who swarm the hospital.
-After Charles rehires Gérard, both manage to escape the journalists and lay low in Gérard's circus.
+After Charles rehires Gérard, both manage to escape the journalists and lie low in Gérard's circus.

 On the day of the talk show Charles and Gérard, with Marguerite's help, infiltrate Tricatel's food factory to obtain incriminating evidence.
 They find out that all the food is made from artificial ingredients, e.g. petroleum and rubber.
 They are discovered by company security.
 When this information is brought to Tricatel, who is already in the TV studio, he demands that both be killed discreetly in the factory.
 The security forces try to chase the Duchemins into a food processing machine where they would be killed without leaving a trace, but Charles notices the trap and they can trick the security forces into believing they have been killed and flee the factory with some of the artificial food as evidence.

 They return to the talk show at the last minute.
 Charles lets Gérard perform the blind tasting demanded by Tricatel, who does a good job until the last challenge: a red wine.
 When Charles sees Gérard struggle, he storms the stage and successfully identifies the wine by simply looking at it in the wine glass.
 Then the Duchemins let Tricatel perform a taste test with the food they obtained from the factory.
 When Tricatel is totally disgusted by the food they let everyone know that those are Tricatel's own products.
 Furthermore, Tricatel's demand to kill the Duchemins had inadvertently been filmed and is now shown to the audience.
 Tricatel is booed from the stage.